waltervh/BornAgain-website/content/documentation/getting-help/_index.md

 * pose a question about BornAgain API or model implementations
 {{% /card %}}

-Alternatively, fill free to write us [email](mailto:contact@bornagainproject.org).
+Alternatively, feel free to write us [email](mailto:contact@bornagainproject.org).
 We very much welcome your comments and feedback!

 {{% children  %}}